by admin | Nov 21, 2017 | Estancias Buenos Aires, Traditions

-Overhead you will see caranchos, chimangos, barn owls, herons and many other native birds of the pampa in the province of Buenos Aires.
+Overhead you will see caranchos, chimangos, barn owls, herons and many other native birds of the Pampas.

 The porch surrounding the Estancia house is absolutely beautiful with an abundance of climbing plants, columns, big heavy wooden doors and a light airy atmosphere.
 Flowers and more flowers surround the two swimming pools.